thejbsmith/simple_blog/README.md

 Blog Posts and Blog Categories have CanCan support.
 If CanCan is available in your application, then SimpleBlog checks if the user can manage either SimpleBlog::Category or SimpleBlog::Post

+The application is set up so that you can override activeadmin views defined by simple_blog

 ## Maybe ask if user is using ActiveAdmin
   # If so, then add defaults